s3alfisc/fwildclusterboot/cran-comments.md

 Tests on rhub, github actions and win devel:

+I get one *prep error* on r-hub, for linux ubuntu.
+Note that I do not get such an error on github actions.

-Got the following notes:
+I received the following notes:

-Possibly misspelled words in DESCRIPTION:
+* Possibly misspelled words in DESCRIPTION:
   MacKinnon (35:50, 38:70)
   multiway (40:23)